 Violence in political and electoral processes can negatively affect the human rights of voters, candidates, elected representatives, social leaders, activists, election administrators and citizens in general.
 When specifically targeted against LGBTI+ persons, organizations or movements, political and electoral violence often intersects with LGBTIphobic violence.
 Violence against LGBTI+ persons in political and electoral processes is a largely underresearched area and there is a general lack of knowledge regarding it.
-One way to better understand this specific area of violence is to explore the intersection between political and electoral violence in general and LGBTIphobic violence against women and gender-based violence in politics and electoral, 457 which shares some similarities to political and electoral violence against LGBTI+ persons.
+One way to better understand this specific area of violence is to explore the intersection between political and electoral violence in general and LGBTIphobic violence overall.
+This approach can benefit from recent developments in the study of violence against women and gender-based violence in politics and elections, 457 which shares some similarities to political and electoral violence against LGBTI+ persons.